-Professor Mark Bellis is Director of Policy, Research and International Development for Public Health Wales, Chair of the World Health Organization Collaborating Centre for Violence Prevention and alcohol lead for the UK Faculty of Public Health.
+Professor Mark Bellis is the Director of Policy, Research and International Development for Public Health Wales and Professor of Public Health at Bangor University.

 Paul has been working in alcohol and other drug field for over 25 years and has worked in the club health area for much of that time.

 He has been involved in a wide range of research projects investigating the use of ecstasy, ketamine and GHB and was an investigator on a WHO study examining cocaine use in Australia.
 He has developed and trialed a UNODC Global Youth Training Workshop preventing amphetamine type stimulants among young people.
 DARTA provides training to a wide range of audiences as well as develop resources, many of which deal with nightlife issues.

 Karen is Research and Capacity Development Manager (Specialist Projects) at Public Health Wales and an Honorary Professor at Bangor University.

 Karen has a broad public health research portfolio with focus on violence prevention, alcohol use, youth risk behaviours and nightlife health.
 She is a member of the global Violence Prevention Alliance and has acted as an expert advisor to organisations including the World Health Organization, European Monitoring Centre for Drugs and Drug Addiction, Department of Health and National Institute for Health Research.
 Karen has published over 80 academic papers and a wide range of national and international reports to inform public health policy and practice.

 Stefanie Jones is director of audience development at the Drug Policy Alliance, a national advocacy nonprofit.